ofasgard/ungoliant/README.md

 ## TODO

-- Replace the quick and dirty CSV output with the actual CSV library.
 - Add the Google CSE functionality (currently implemented but not used).
 - Add more heuristics for NOT_FOUND detection, particularly based on HTTP response headers.
 - Implement some actual spidering within the tool before passing it over to Burp/ZAP.